 ———, 2013: Sampling Procedures for Inspection by Variables – Part 1: Specification for Single Sampling Plans Indexed by Acceptance Quality Limit (AQL) for Lot-by-Lot Inspection for a Single Quality Characteristic and a Single AQL.
 ISO 3951-1:2013.
 Geneva.

 International Organization for Standardization/ International Electrotechnical Commission, 2005: General Requirements for the Competence of Testing and Calibration Laboratories.
 ISO/IEC 17025:2005/Cor 1:2006.
 Geneva.

+———, 2010: Conformity assessment – General requirements for proficiency testing.
+ISO 17043:2010.
+Geneva.

 Joint Committee for Guides in Metrology, 2012: International Vocabulary of Metrology – Basic and General Concepts and Associated Terms (VIM).
 JCGM 200:2012.